-Team name and topic of interest:

-Date: Contact person:Email 1.
-What is the overall AIM of this improvement initiative?
-(How good do you want to be?
-By when do you expect to achieve the outcome?)
-2. What is the NAME of this SPECIFIC INDICATOR? (e.g., the number of x-ray exams performed, the percentage of x-ray reports that could not be found, the medication error rate or the days between a patient fall).
-3. What TYPE OF INDICATOR is this?
-Outcome Process Balancing 4.
-What is the OPERATIONAL DEFINITION for this indicator?
-Define the specific components of this indicator.
-Specify the numerator and denominator if it is an average identify the calculation for deriving the average include a percentage of a fate.
-If it is all average, rule fully the calculation for deriving the average.
-Include score) describe how the score is derived.
-When an indicator reflects concents such as accuracy complete, timely, or an error, describe the criteria to be used to determine "accuracy."
-5. What is your DATA COLLECTION PLAN?
-How frequently will the data be collected?
-Every Patient Hourly DailyWeeklyMonthlyOther (please specify) What are the data sources to be used for this indicator (be specific)? • What is to be included or excluded (e.g., only inpatients are to be included in this measure or only stat lab requests should be tracked).
-How will these data be collected?
-Manually, From a logbook, From an automated system Who will be responsible for the actual collection of the data? • Who will be responsible for the actual collection of the data: Will you use stratification?
-If "Yes" specify the stratification levels you will use. • Will you employ sampling?
-If "Yes" specify your sampling strategy you plan to use.
-6. Do you have BASELINE DATA for this indicator?YesNoUnknown What is the actual baseline number?
-What time period was used to collect the baseline?
+• Will you use stratification?
+If "Yes" specify the str • Will you employ sampling?
+If "Yes" specify your 6.
+Do you have BASELINE DATA for this indicator?
+YesNoUnknown What is the actual baseline number? • What time period was used to collect the base line?
 7. Are there TARGET OR GOALS for this indicator?
-Internal target(s) or goal(s)?YesNoUnknown If "yes" please list the actual internal target or goal (e.g., the number, rate, or volume, etc., as well as the source of the target/goal)

-External target(s) or goal(s)?
-Yes No Unknown

-If "yes" please list the actual internal target or goal (e.g., the number, rate, or volume, etc., as well as the source of the target/goal)

-five process measures, and one or two balancing measures (if appropriate).
+Internal target(s) or goal(s)?YesNo If "yes" please list the actual internal target or goal (e.g., the number, rate, or volume, etc., as wel as the source of the target/goal) External target(s) or goal(s)?YesNo Unknown If "yes" please list the actual internal target or goal ( as the source of the target/goal) 22 3.
+2 2 2 3.
+2 2 0.
+4. C ta. g c 4 g c a., five process measures, and one or two balancing measures (if appropriate).
 As mentioned earlier in the Types of Indicators section of this chapter, the objective should be to identify a reasonably small set of indicators (six to eight total) that capture the critical aspects or dimensions of the team's aim (i.e., build a balanced set of indicators).

-4. What is the OPERATIONAL DEFI-NITION for this indicator?
+4. What is the OPERATIONAL DEFI- NITION for this indicator?